Mario-LuX/cs5228_project/README.md

 - StatisticalModel.py : This is the implementation of stacking model and those basic machine leaning models.
 You can change the *model*  variable in "\_\_main\_\_" part to different model to evaluate them
 - process_train.py: processing training set
 - process_test.py: processing test set
+- crawler.py: web crawler script
+- map.ipynb: plot the maps in the EDA phase

 # Data